 HEPARIN AND LOW MOLECULAR WEIGHT HEPARIN (LMWHS) PROGRAM.
 Heparin is a low cost mucopolysaccharide anticoagulant isolated from the lungs and intestines of pigs and cows.
 Heparin, which is delivered by subcutaneous or intravenous injection, is approved for many applications pertaining to blood clotting, including prophylaxis and treatment of deep vein thrombosis, pulmonary embolism and prevention of other thromboembolitic indications.
-Worldwide sales in 1996 were estimated to be approximately one billion.
+Worldwide sales in 1996 were estimated to be approximately one billion dollars.
 Research studies have indicated that heparin may have additional, non-antithrombotic properties, including anti inflammatory properties which are useful in treating local lung diseases such as asthma.
 Others have also suggested that it possesses antiprotease activity, similar to alpha-1 antitrypsin, and could be used to treat lung diseases.

 Warfarin, a small molecule oral anticoagulant, is the most widely used non-invasively delivered alternative to heparin.
-Warfarin, however, has some serious associated risks, including hemorrhaging and, less frequently, necrosis or gangrene of the skin or other tissues.
+Warfarin, however, has some serious associated risks which include hemorrhaging and, less frequently, necrosis or gangrene of the skin or other tissues.

 Inhale believes that a non-invasive heparin or LMWH could expand the drug's use for preoperative, postoperative and prophylactic use at home.
 A number of human studies on pulmonary-delivered heparin suggest that it is safe and efficacious as an inhaled systemic anticoagulant.
 Inhale has developed an initial dry powder formulation for heparin and conducted animal absorption screening studies.
-The Company anticipates that any product that might be developed would be commercialized through a marketing partner.

 INTERFERON ALPHA PROGRAM.
 Interferon alpha is produced by a number of cell types in the body and serves to turn on an array of genes in cells for fighting viral infections.
 It has been approved for Hepatitis B and C (inflammatory viral diseases of the liver), hairy cell leukemia (a blood cancer), and AIDS-related Kaposi's sarcoma (a skin cancer prevalent in AIDS patients).
 The global market for all interferon alpha agents was estimated to be approximately \$700 million in 1995.
 There are at least five companies competing in the interferon alpha market, including Schering-Plough Corporation, Hoffmann-La Roche, Inc., Sumitomo Corp. and Otsuka Pharmaceutical Co., Ltd. Interferon alpha is currently given in all indications three times per week by subcutaneous injection.
 Inhale believes that a pulmonary delivery system could provide a competitive advantage in what is now an exclusively injectable market and could reduce the cost of treatment by enabling more home therapy.
-Inhale has completed feasibility testing, including animal studies showing that interferon alpha is well absorbed systematically following pulmonary administration, and may seek a partner for further development.
+Inhale has completed feasibility testing, including animal studies, showing that interferon alpha is well absorbed systemically following pulmonary administration.